 This might be one of the best places to get scrap metal.
 Contact your local electricians, plumbers, roofers, HVAC repair technicians, or siding contractors and let them know about your free junk removal services.

-Another great tip that not a lot of people know about is to join some Facebook groups and start contacting different contractors through there.
-There are lots of groups that you can find, and even more contractors than there are groups.
+Another great tip that not a lot of people know about is to join some Facebook groups and start contacting different contractors there.
+There are lots of groups that you can find, with even more contractors than there are groups.

 Start posting in the groups first before adding a bunch of strangers to your friend’s list.
 Try to find something informative that you can post that will bring them value, and comment on any post you see them posting about.
 The more familiar they get with seeing your face, the more open they’ll be to having a conversation with you.